Democracy movements in China

-Democracy movements in the People's Republic of China are a series of organized political movements, inside and outside of the country, addressing a variety of grievances, including objections to socialist bureaucratism and objections to the continuation of the one-party rule of the Chinese Communist Party (CCP) itself.
+Throughout the history of the People's Republic of China, there have been a series of organized democracy movements, inside and outside of the country, addressing a variety of grievances, including objections to socialist bureaucratism and objections to the continuation of the one-party rule of the Chinese Communist Party (CCP) itself.
 The Democracy Wall movement of November 1978 to spring 1981 is typically regarded as the beginning of contemporary Chinese democracy movement.
 In addition to the Democracy Wall movement, the events of the 1989 Tiananmen Square protests and massacre are among the notable examples of Chinese democracy movements.

 History

 Origin

 The beginning of China's democracy movements is usually regarded as the Democracy Wall movement of November 1978 to spring 1981.
 The Democracy Wall movement framed the key issue as the elimination of bureaucratism and the bureaucratic class.
 Former Red Guards from both rebel and conservative factions were the core of the movement.
 Democracy Wall participants agreed that "democracy" was the means to resolve the conflict between the bureaucratic class and the people, the nature of the proposed democratic institutions was a major source of disagreement.
 A majority of participants in the movement favored viewed the movement as part of a struggle between correct and incorrect notions of Marxism.
 Many participants advocated classical Marxist views that drew on the Paris Commune for inspiration.
 The Democracy Wall movement also included non-Marxists and anti-Marxists, although these participants were a minority.
 Demands for "democracy" were frequent but without an agreed-upon meaning.
 Participants in the movement variously associated the concept of democracy with socialism, communism, liberal democracy, capitalism, and Christianity.
 They drew on a diverse range of intellectual resources "ranging from classical Marxist and socialist traditions to Enlightenment philosophers, [socialist] experiments in Yugoslavia, and Western liberal democracy."

 Significant documents of the Democracy Wall Movement include The Fifth Modernization manifesto by Wei Jingsheng, who was sentenced to fifteen years in prison for authoring the document.
 In it, Wei argued that political liberalization and the empowerment of the laboring masses was essential for modernization, that the CCP was controlled by reactionaries and that the people must struggle to overthrow the reactionaries via a long and possibly bloody fight.